As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

 In both the exercises above, you’re using notes that find themselves in one position on the guitar fretboard.

-A way to increase your options when creating guitar riffs, licks and solos, is to shift from one position of the scale to another.
+A way to increase your options when creating guitar riffs, licks, and solos, is to shift from one position of the scale to another.

-Advanced guitar exercise 4: Palm muted drone
+Exercise 4: Palm muted drone

-In this lesson I show you how to use the palm muted drone to generate your own guitar riffs.
+In this lesson I show you how to use the palm-muted drone to generate your own guitar riffs.

-Advanced guitar exercise 5: String bending and vibrato
+Exercise 5: String bending and vibrato

 The following are some suggestions on how to approach both: